-I am currently focused on Abstraction.
-I work in both acrylic and oils.
-What both mediums have in common for me is the starting point.
-My canvases are journals, each start with an entry.
-The type often becomes the composition for the canvas.
 I work by doing a series of paintings with the same concept running through each piece.
 This allows me to explore approaches in the work.
+I use repetition and layering to symbolize time, duration and change.
 As the artist making the work, the unpredictability and potential sense of discovery is very exciting and one of the main reasons why I do what I do.

-In acrylics my graphic design background shows the most.
-My canvases are geometrical and architectural.
-In oils the paintings show a sense of struggle and discovery.
-I am drawn to recreate distressed surfaces in my oil paintings.
 I love the physical process of applying paint to canvas.
+Color, line and texture are incredibly important in my work.
 There is a real sense of freedom in allowing a spontaneous application of color and line to the prepared surface.
 There is energy in my painting that works towards connecting my spiritual as well as my emotional being.

 I have always subscribed to the theory of “paint for paint’s sake” by celebrating the physical qualities of the medium while including the images or textures that move me.
 My goal is to create stunning pieces of art that will engage the viewer and foster a dialogue that is invigorating, educational and rewarding.

-DeStefanis is also active in the local arts community through her work with North Shore Academy of the Arts and the Arts Mill where she is the Director.
+Paula is also active in the local arts community through her work with North Shore Academy of the Arts and the Arts Mill where she is the Director.
 She has taught as the Milwaukee Art Museum, West Bend Art Museum, MIAD and the Wustum.
-She was recently awarded her second Mary Nohl Suitcase Award, which will allow her to exhibit in the UK in August 2017.
+She was recently awarded her second Mary Nohl Suitcase Award, which allowed her to exhibit in the UK in August 2017.
 In 2010 she was elected to a 3-year appointment to the Village of Grafton Arts Board.
-In 2012 she was the recipient of a Mary Nohl Suitcase Award, with those funds she was able to travel to New York and exhibit her work in New York.
-In 2012 she exhibited in London.
+In 2012 she was the recipient of a Mary Nohl Suitcase Award, with those funds she was able to travel to New York and exhibit her work.
+In 2012 she exhibited in Chelsea London.

-Her newest adventure is as co-managing director of The Cooperativa Studio Gallery, a space for artists to create, produce and develop their artistic practice.
+Her newest adventure is as co-managing director of The Cooperativa Studio Gallery in the Third Ward, a space for artists to create, produce and develop their artistic practice.